In This Article

 One option people often don’t realize is that for a lot of banks, notably Chase and American Express, you won’t forfeit your bank points as long as you have any card that earns that particular bank’s point currency.

-So, if you decide you no longer need a Chase Sapphire Reserve or an American Express Platinum card due to the higher annual fee, you can product change to a lower or even no annual fee card and still retain your Chase Ultimate Rewards points and American Express Membership Rewards points, respectively.
+So, if you decide you no longer need the Chase Sapphire Reserve or the American Express Platinum Card due to the higher annual fee, you can product change to a lower or even no annual fee card and still retain your Chase Ultimate Rewards points and American Express Membership Rewards points, respectively.

-You could even product change the existing card to a no annual fee version in some cases.
+You could even product change the existing card to a $0 fee version in some cases.
 Product changing or opening a new card in the same family also has the added benefit of keeping your credit lines open which will help keep your credit score intact.

 My first choice for saving my points is to transfer the points to another account that I have control over (mine, my wife’s, my dad’s, etc.).
 That way I don’t have to commit the points to a particular airline, I can hold onto them until I’m ready to use them.